k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 #### SEQ_CACHE_INTERFACE Global
 A new Global, SEQ_CACHE_INTERFACE, was introduced in TDM V8.1.
-This Global is populated with the DB interface of the k2masking DB (PostgreSQL or Cassandra) and must be aligned with Fabric’s system DB.
+This Global is populated with the DB interface of the k2masking DB (PostgreSQL or Cassandra) and must be aligned with the Fabric System DB.
 From TDM V9.0 onwards, TDM sets the POSTGRESQL_ADMIN as a default value for this Global:
-- If you use Cassandra as Fabric’s system DB, you must edit the SEQ_CACHE_INTERFACE Global and update its value to DB_CASSANDRA.
+- If you use Cassandra as the Fabric System DB, you must edit the SEQ_CACHE_INTERFACE Global and update its value to DB_CASSANDRA.
 - If you wish to use the PostgreSQL DB as Fabric's system DB, do the following:
     - Open Fabric’s config.ini file and edit the [system_db] section’s attributes including the SYSTEM_DB_DATABASE attribute to be aligned with the POSTGRESQL_ADMIN DB interface.